esrlabs/northstar/README.md

 * PID namespaces
 * mount namespaces

+The script in doc/tools/check_conf.sh can be used to check your running kernel for the correct configuration.
+The version provided is for Android, but can be adapted to any platform providing the shell on the platform supports arrays.

 ### Starting Northstar

 The Northstar runtime is an executable and usually run as a daemon started by your system manager of